WHAT IS A LAYERING SYSTEM?

 INSULATION LAYER

-If you're venturing into some seriously cold conditions, an insulation layer is a must, keeping your body at constant temperature does wonders for reduced fatigue and enhanced comfort.
+If you're venturing into some seriously cold conditions, an insulation layer is a must; keeping your body at a constant temperature does wonders for reduced fatigue and enhanced comfort.
 Our new puffer range is built with comfortemp® insulation fibre, designed to trap your body heat in and keep the cold out.

-Wear it over your mid layer and under your outer layer when required.
+Wear it over your mid-layer and under your outer layer when required.
 Our insulation range is not waterproof or windproof, so if you are expecting to run into some rain, it's best to pack an outer layer too.